yuanz25/healthcare-data-analysis/README.md

 **📌 Expected Outcome**
-This project transforms data insights into practical recommendations for more **cost-effective hospital management** and better **patient care**.
+This project transforms data insights into practical recommendations for more cost-effective hospital management and better patient care.